 Located on the Jersey Shore, the Coastal Research Center (CRC) is situated on Nacote Creek, a tributary of the Mullica River/Great Bay estuary.
-The CRC is set in rustic surroundings and housed by Stockton University's Nacote Creek Marine and Environmental Science Field Station.
+The CRC is set in rustic surroundings and housed by Stockton University's Marine Field Station (MFS).
 The grounds occupy nearly eight acres of land.

 The CRC originated in 1981 to assist the Borough of Avalon, New Jersey, with coastal environmental problems caused by recurring storm damage and shoreline retreat.
 The CRC functions in large part to perform contract and grant services for various Federal and NJ State agencies, local municipalities, and private corporations or citizen groups.
 The tasks are quite varied, but always involve some aspect of coastal processes and the impact of human interactions with them.
 The students with an interest in coastal issues frequently work as science assistants in work crews involved in mapping, surveying or sampling the NJ coastal environment.
 Stockton graduates have used this experience as a stepping-stone to various State, federal and municipal government agencies and private coastal consulting firms.

 In 1986, following oceanfront damage caused by northeast storms and Hurricane Gloria in 1984-85, the New Jersey Department of Environmental Protection commissioned the CRC to develop and run a long-term shoreline monitoring and assessment program.
 In response, the CRC created the New Jersey Beach Profile Network and established 100 survey sites along the coast.
 Bi-annual profiles of dune, beach and nearshore topography are measured at these locations to monitor seasonal shore zone changes (www.stockton.edu/crc).